 If you and your partner share a love of magic, fancy costumes, and all things nerdy, a renaissance faire offers great fun and can take all day to explore.
-These can be an amazingly romantic couples activity!
+These can be an amazingly romantic date idea!

 Have a Board Game Night

 Nothing suits a nerd’s heart like a combination of fun, strategy, and the opportunity to socialize.
 Playing board games lets a couple spend time together on a shared activity without having to fill all of that time with conversation.

 Friendly competition is fun and flirty (as long as no one takes the competition too seriously), and gives nerds a chance to indulge in intellectual activities in a nonthreatening environment.
-Possible choices for board games range from classics like chess and Trivial Pursuit to more challenging and involve options like Settlers of Catan.
+Possible choices for board games for couples range from classics like chess and Trivial Pursuit to more challenging and involve options like Settlers of Catan.
 Choose based on your experience level and how long you want your date to last!